yulimoto/manitza/README.md

 Pictures and logos are copyright of Elena Kalpakchieva.
 Code is free for everybody.

 Hints.
-To change design type on html document:
+To change design, type on html document:
   - printux
   - developer
   - designer